Chapter 6: Introduction to Class Templates in C++

 }

-If you compile and run the program, it will give you the output like the following:
+If you compile and run the program, it will give you output like the following:

 $ g++ template_class_implementation.cpp -o template_class_implementation -Wall -Wextra -Wpedantic -Werror